Battle of Saipan: 15 June: D-Day

-Marines and equipment from the 2nd Marine Division on Red Beach at 13:00 on 15 June.
+Marines hug the beach under enemy fire.

-15 June was D-Day for the amphibious landing, which began around 08:40.
+The D-Day for the amphibious landing was 15 June, beginning around 08:40.
 Naval and aerial bombardments in preparation for the landings began earlier in the morning, disrupting the Japanese communications network.
-The guns of the warships would provide continuous supporting fire throughout the day.
+The guns of the warships provided continuous supporting fire throughout the day.

 The V Amphibious Corps landed on the southwest beaches of Saipan.
-The 2nd Marine Division landed on two beaches, named Red and Green, of Charan Kanoa, and the 4th Marine Division landed on the beaches named Blue and Yellow south of the town.
+The 2nd Marine Division landed on two beaches, named Red and Green, of Charan Kanoa, and the 4th Marine Division landed on the beaches named Blue and Yellow, south of the town.
 Approximately 700 amphibious vehicles participated in the assault, including 393 amphibious tractors (LVTs) and 140 amphibious tanks.
-Within 20 minutes, there were around 8,000 men on the beaches.
+Within 20 minutes, around 8,000 men were on the beaches.

 The beaches were fortified by trenches and a few pillboxes, but the landings were mainly contested by constant and intensive fire by Japanese artillery, mortars, and machine guns.
 The Japanese had concentrated at least 50 large artillery pieces on the high ground—including at least 24 105-mm howitzers and 30 75-mm field pieces—around the invasion beaches.
 Many were deployed on reverse slopes, and pennants had been placed on the beach for accurate ranging.
 The Americans suffered over 2,000 casualties, (Note: McManus 2021 estimates 2,500, Heinrichs & Gallicchio 2017 put the estimate near 3,500.
-In his after battle report, Major General Harry Schmidt, Commander of the 4th Marine Division, put the casualties for the first two days at 3,500, which is about 20% of the casualties suffered during the entire battle.) the majority were due to the artillery and mortar fire.
+In his after-battle report, Major General Harry Schmidt, Commander of the 4th Marine Division, put the casualties for the first two days at 3,500, which is about 20% of the casualties suffered during the entire battle.) the majority was due to the artillery and mortar fire.
 Additionally, 164 amphibious tractors and amphibious tanks, about 40% of those engaged during the day, had been destroyed or damaged.